 Candle diffusers are popular and can add ambience to a room.
-Here are three examples:
+Here are some examples:

 Electric oil burners offer the safety advantage of no flame and also come in many decorative types, such as:

 A similar aromatherapy diffuser is a lamp ring.
 The ring, which might be metal, ceramic, or terra cotta, has a grooved lip that sits directly onto a light bulb.
 The lip holds essential oil, and the heat from the light bulb heats the oil, dispersing it into the room.

 A fan diffuser is efficient and easy-to-use.
 A small fan blows air through a pad containing essential oils.
 Fan diffusers are usually low cost and lightweight, making them useful for travel.
 They don't use a lot of essential oil.
 The aroma has limited reach, so this type of essential oil diffuser is best suited to small spaces.